IanBaldo/resume/README.md

 Solving problems with technology is my thing!

 I'm also a team player, accountable, engaged and have good comunication skills

+Feel like we could work together to build something awesome?
+Mail me @ ianblopes@gmail.com

+Also working on giving back to the community @ Stackoverflow

+Check out my profile [here](https://stackoverflow.com/users/15007757/baldo)

 ## Professional Experience
 Sep20 -Current  __Senior Developer__ @ [Bionexo](https://bionexo.com/)